N umber 534 Montgomery Street

 "I will be," she said, the small smile on her lips again.
 And then she walked out of my office.

-I turned around and looked down at Barbara, still out cold on the floor next to my desk.
+I turned around and looked down at Barbara, still out cold on the floor, her arms

 When Irene...or I should say Tara...had knocked her out with one punch, she called her a typical